Once you try these Chocolate Chip Pudding Cookies, you’ll insist on making cookies with pudding in the mix again and again. It has magical powders.

-But to help heat up the house I’ve devised a plan… keep the stove and oven going as much as possible!*
+Since I am such a smarty, I’ve devised a plan to help keep the house warm… keep the stove and oven going as much as possible!

 Chocolate Chip Pudding Cookies